Apache Kid Wilderness: History

 Much of the now Magdalena Ranger District were a province of the Apache.
 Bands of Apache effectively controlled the Magdalena-Datil region from the seventeenth century until they were defeated in the Apache Wars in the late nineteenth century.
 In fact, the Apache Kid Wilderness is named for a Native American called the Apache Kid.
-Angered by his relentless raids, in 1906, local ranchers hunted him down into Blue Mountain, killed him and blazed a tree to mark the spot.
-However, some accounts say that it was actually the famous warrior Massai who died that day.
-The hacked remains of the tree can still be seen today.
+Angered by his relentless raids, on September 4, 1906, local ranchers hunted him down into Blue Mountain, killed him and blazed a tree to mark the spot.
+The hacked remains of the tree can still be seen to this day.
+However, it was actually another Chiricahua Apache, Massai, who died that day.

 While the Apache Kid is perhaps the most famous outlaw of the area, other notorious Apaches like Cochise and Geronimo and outlaw renegades Butch Cassidy and the Wild Bunch also have ties to the area.
-The Apache Kid Wilderness includes Vicks Peak, which was named after Victorio, “a Mimbreño Apache leader whose territory included much of the south and southwest New Mexico.”
-Famous for defying relocation orders in 1879 and leading his warriors “on a two-year reign of terror before he was killed,” Victorio is at least as highly regarded as Geronimo or Cochise among Apaches.
+The Apache Kid Wilderness includes Vicks Peak, which was named after Victorio, "a Mimbreño Apache leader whose territory included much of the south and southwest New Mexico."
+Famous for defying relocation orders in 1879 and leading his warriors "on a two-year reign of terror before he was killed," Victorio is at least as highly regarded as Geronimo or Cochise among Apaches.

 Native Americans lingered in the San Mateo well into the 1900s.
 We know this by an essay written by Aldo Leopold in 1919 where he documents stumbling upon the remains of a recently abandoned Indian hunting camp.

 A mining rush followed the Apache wars – gold, silver, and copper were found in the San Mateo Mountains.
-It wasn’t until this time that extensive use of the area by non-Native Americans occurred.
+It wasn't until this time that extensive use of the area by non-Native Americans occurred.
 While some mining activity, involving gold, silver, and copper, occurred in the southern part of the range near the end of the nineteenth century, the prospecting/mining remnants are barely visible today due to collapse, topographic screening, and vegetation regrowth.
 While miners combed the mountains for mineral riches during the late nineteenth and early twentieth centuries, stockmen drove tens of thousands of sheep and cattle to stockyards at the village of Magdalena, then linked by rail with Socorro.
 In fact, the last regularly used cattle trail in the United States stretched 125 miles westward from Magdalena.
 The route was formally known as the Magdalena Livestock Driveway, but more popularly known to cowboys and cattlemen as the Beefsteak Trail.
 The trail began use in 1865 and its peak was in 1919.
 The trail was used continually until trailing gave way to trucking and the trail official closed in 1971.